Aaditya-Nepal00/EarthPulse_v.1/README.md

 ## License

 This project is free to use, modify, and share.
-No formal license selected yet—I was too busy playing with satellites to fill out the paperwork.

 ---

 **Built with ☕ and occasional frustration by Aaditya.**